matestack/matestack-ui-vuejs/docs/built-in-reactivity/toggle-ui-states/toggle-component-api.md

 end
 ```

-_After_ our event was fired, the timestamp only is visible on our page!
+Only _After_ our event was fired is the timestamp visible on our page!

 ### Hide on event

-On our example page, we wrap a simple timestamp in an toggle component and tell it to hide it when the event `my_event` gets triggered.
+On our example page, we wrap a simple timestamp in an toggle component and tell it to hide itself when the event `my_event` gets triggered.

 ```ruby
 class ExamplePage < Matestack::Ui::Page